-He held out his hand to Abby for a high-five.
-“Nice work, girl.”
+He held out his hand for a high-five.
+“Nice work, kiddo.”

 She high-fived back and grinned big.

-“You know what would be fun, Abby?”
+“You know what would be fun?”
 I asked.

 “Well, when you’re a little older, we could give you the whole house budget for a week.
 Everything you’d need to pay the bills and buy groceries and go out for ice cream.
 And you can be in charge of making sure we spend it all the right way so we have enough to do everything we need to do.”